Why Are My Pepper Flowers Falling Off?

 4. Container Size

 One of the most important steps in transplanting your pepper seedlings is putting them in a large enough container.
-Plants adapt to their environment, and if their container is too small, then they grow as much as they can before the container limits them, leading to premature flowering - and many flowers at that!
+Plants adapt to their environment, and if their container is too small, then they grow as much as they can before the container limits them, leading to stress-induced flowering and many flowers at that!
 With more space and nutritious soil to grow in, pepper plants thrive much more, mitigating any premature flowering and producing more fruit.

 5. Poor Pollination